-Romania: Just Transition Fund could give Romania larger funds for closing of TPPs1.
-July 2020. / SEE Energy News
+Romania: Just Transition Fund could give Romania larger funds for closing of TPPs, SEE Energy News

 Romania could get larger amount of money to close its coal-fired thermal power plants, from Just Transition Fund.